Hot Springs National Park – Camping, Hiking, and Scenic Drives

 Dining and Entertainment

-But on our most recent visit in late March 2014, we had our palates set for some good german food.
-I had their Sauerbraten and Jo had the Weinschitzel – both excellent meals, including our side dishes.
+But on our most recent visit in late March 2014, we had our palates set for some good German food.
+I had their Sauerbraten and Jo had the Wienerschnitzel – both excellent meals, including our side dishes.
 The wait service was attentive, friendly, and professional.
 They offered a very good selection of beers from Germany, Austria, and eastern Europe.
 Jo had a black lager and I had an Oktoberfest.
 We noticed that the guy behind the bar was the same as when we ate there a few years ago and then it seemed he had an ownership interest in it.
-Don’t know the history on why the Brau Haus closed, but based on this recent visit we’d give it a strong recommendation.
+Don’t know the history on why the Brau Haus closed, but based on this recent visit we give the current iteration under a new name a strong recommendation.

-See 0ur post on BathHouse Row of Hot Springs National Park
+- See our post on BathHouse Row of Hot Springs National Park

 We like them for their experienced installation and service of furnaces, heat pumps, and air conditioners.